 UP North Line Background

-The UP North Line provides rail service to passengers between downtown Chicago, suburban communities in Cook and Lake Counties, and Kenosha, WI.
+The UP North Line provides rail service to passengers between downtown Chicago, suburban communities in Cook and Lake counties, and Kenosha, Wisconsin.
 Most of its 27 stations throughout 15 communities have been in their existing general location for more than a century.
 The UP North Line carries 70 passenger trains per weekday.
 Based on March 2023 conductor passenger counts, approximately 20,600 passengers use the UP North Line on an average mid-weekday (Tuesday through Thursday), which represents more than 14% of Metra's total system passenger ridership (140,300) on an average weekday.
 This Project will secure another century of connectivity for rail passengers and the local community.

 This project is currently in the design and planning stage.
 An environmental review process is being conducted in accordance with the National Environmental Policy Act, which also includes a noise and vibration analysis.
-The project is anticipated to be constructed in two phases.
+The project is anticipated to be constructed in three stages.
 Construction is expected to begin in 2023, with completion expected in 2027.
 Further details on the Project’s timeline and construction stages are provided in the Project’s Frequently Asked Questions section here.

 Construction in the Community

-The project is anticipated to be constructed in two phases to maintain all rail operations and reduce disruptions to pedestrian, bicycle, and auto traffic.
+The project is anticipated to be constructed in three stages to maintain all rail operations and reduce disruptions to pedestrian, bicycle, and auto traffic.
 There will be some street and sidewalk closures throughout the project, in which the community will be notified beforehand.
 Additionally, property owners with backyards, gardens or other property adjacent to the railroad may be impacted by construction.
-Metra will be conducting outreach and coordination with these property owners.
+Metra is currently conducting outreach and coordination with these property owners.
 Further information on construction near adjacent properties is provided here